tianocore/edk2-pytool-extensions/docs/contributor/developing.md

 3. Install development dependencies into this virtual environment

     ``` cmd
-    pip install --upgrade -r requirements.txt
+    pip install --upgrade -e .[dev,docs]
     ```

-4. Uninstall any copy of edk2-pytool-extensions

-    ``` cmd
-    pip uninstall edk2-pytool-extensions
-    ```

-5. Install from local source (run command from root of repo)

-    ``` cmd
-    pip install -e .
-    ```

-6. To support spell checking / validation NodeJs and cspell are used.
+4. To support spell checking / validation NodeJs and cspell are used.

     * Install NodeJS from <https://nodejs.org/en/>
     * Use npm to install cspell.